 By way of example, assume that your homeowner’s insurance policy provides coverage for water and windstorm damage but specifically excludes coverage for wear and tear.
 After a severe storm your roof is badly damaged and you file a claim with your insurer.
 Your insurer sends out its adjuster and after inspection the adjuster determines that your roof damage is the result of several causes.
 First, the adjuster determines that the structural integrity of your roof has been weakened over time as a result of normal wear and tear.
 Second, the adjuster determines that the strong windstorms and rain from the recent storm further weakened your roof until it collapsed, and that your loss would not have occurred absent the joinder of these multiple causes.

 Scenarios like this occur every day.
 You paid your premiums and you understandably believed that you would be covered.
 After all, that was the point of purchasing homeowner’s insurance.
-However, if your insurance policy contains an anti-concurrent clause provision, your insurance company is likely to deny your claim on the grounds that your loss is the result concurrent causes, some of which are covered some are not.
-Your insurance company will claim that the anti-concurrent clause provision in your policy relieves them of the duty to pay your claim.
+However, if your insurance policy contains an anti-concurrent cause provision, your insurance company is likely to deny your claim on the grounds that your loss is the result of concurrent causes, some of which are covered and some of which are not.
+Your insurance company will claim that the anti-concurrent cause provision in your policy relieves them of the duty to pay your claim.
 Unfortunately, these provisions are typically upheld as valid and often result in claim denials.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].